Sunday, December 22, 2024

 According to the High Qualification Commission of Judges, as of May 20, 2024, local courts are two-thirds full (the shortage is almost 1.5 thousand out of 5 thousand positions), and the appellate court is half full (701 positions are vacant, with a total number of positions of 1,357 ).
 The highest special courts (this is the High Anti-Corruption Court and its chamber, as well as the High Court for Intellectual Property, which has not yet started working) are missing 55 judges, and in the Supreme Court - 39 judges.

 “Today, from 22% to 61% of judge positions remain unfilled, depending on specialization and authority.
 Some courts do not administer justice due to the absence of judges.
-This affects both the access of citizens and businesses to justice, as well as the workload of judges, and as a result, is reflected in the timing of cases.
+This affects both the access of citizens and businesses to justice, as well as the workload of judges, and, as a result, affects the timing of cases.
 It is clear that immediately after the signing of the Decrees, the problem will not be completely resolved, because the announced competitions will continue until 2025, but this is definitely “light at the end of the tunnel,” Deputy Head of the Presidential Office Irina Mudraya wrote on her Facebook page after the appointment of judges.

 "Old" competitors and reservists